themesberg/flowbite-svelte/src/routes/docs/components/drawer.md

 ---
 layout: componentLayout
 title: Svelte Drawer (Off-canvas) - Flowbite
-breadcrumb_title: Drawer
+breadcrumb_title: Svelte Drawer
+component_title: Drawer
 dir: Components
 description: The Drawer component can be used as a hidden off-canvas sidebar for navigation and to show other information based on multiple styles and placements
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { Heading, P, A } from '$lib';
+  import { TableProp, TableDefaultRow, } from '../../utils' import { Heading, P, A } from '$lib';

   import { props as items} from '../../props/Drawer.json'